ros2/demos/quality_of_service_demo/README.md

 Examples:
 * `lifespan 1000 --publish-count 10 --subscribe-after 3000`
-  * After a few seconds, you should see (approximately) messages 4-10 printed from the Subscriber.
+  * After a few seconds, you should see (approximately) messages 4-9 printed from the Subscriber.
-  * The first 3 messages, with 1 second lifespan, were gone by the time the Subscriber joined after 3 seconds.
+  * The first few messages, with 1 second lifespan, were gone by the time the Subscriber joined after 3 seconds.
 * `lifespan 4000 --publish-count 10 --subscribe-after 3000`
   * After a few seconds, you should see all of the messages (0-9) printed from the Subscriber.
   * All messages, with their 4 second lifespan, survived until the subscriber joined.